duynguyen1105/josys-translations/README.md

 ### 3. Update translations

-Please be careful when using this features because it will modify the values if the keys are already exist.
-And the usage is similar with `Add translations`
+- Please be careful when using this features because it will modify the values if the keys are already exist.
+And the usage is similar with `Add translations`.
+- To delete a pair, set its value `null`